fd0e/site-1/wiki/pages/mailing_lists.md

 small files.
 Think about people with bad internet connection or limited resources.
 It's better to send a link to download whatever you want to share.
 If you send links, it's a good practice to describe the content and the size, so the reader can choose to download it or not before following the link.
-As an
-example:
+For example, you can upload a file to [ttm.sh](https://ttm.sh) or drop it in your `~/public_html` directory and then send the link to the list like so:

     https://ttm.sh/mydocument.pdf (pdf, 3,5MB)